Harukaze9/JsonAsCommandTree/readme.md

 # JACT (Json As Command Tree)

-**JACT** is an open-source tool for bash and zsh shells designed to simplify navigating and manipulating JSON files using the command line.
+**JACT** is an open-source tool for bash and zsh shells designed to simplify creating shell commands from JSON.
 With JACT, you can easily:

 - Pass arguments to your aliases
 - Define input autocompletion for your aliases (or shell functions)
-- Create hierarchical aliases
+- Create hierarchical commands

 Using JACT is incredibly simple, as it primarily works with JSON files.